gcanti/tcomb-react/README.md

 % tcomb-react

 This library allows you to check all the props of your React components (the children too).
-If you pass a wrong prop to the component, it throws an error with **descriptive message**.
+If you pass a wrong prop to the component, it throws an error with a **descriptive message**.

 # Example: an internal link